0luhancheng0/gtinterp/notes.md

 So how does graph transformer incorporate graph into learning?
 There are 2 kinds of privileged basis specification on graph information.
 The positional embedding and the attention mask.
 The positional encoding is probably easier to interpret as it is commonly just chosen as the first d_model eigenvectors of the graph laplacian.

+TODO:
+- I plan to first ablate the attention mask component to isolate the impact of the positional encoding.
+Since the start of the residual stream is just $W_E + W_{pos}$ it should be possible to fully characterise the interactions between them.
+Ideally we should also be able to figure out how their interactions are learned during the training therefore see if graph transformer is really using the graph.